Best Braised Kale

 *Originally published January 06, 2015.

-- Q: How long will cooked kale last?
-Cooked kale will keep in an airtight container in the refrigerator for about 5 days.
+Store it in an airtight container in the refrigerator for up to 5 days.

 Braised Kale Recipe